Non-Metal Chemistry

 The following are some of the equipment and techniques used in non-metal chemistry:

 - Spectrophotometer: A spectrophotometer is used to measure the amount of light that is absorbed by a sample.
-This information can be used to determine the concentration of a non-metal in a sample.
+This information can be used to determine the concentration of a non-metal in a sample, or to identify the non-metal based on its absorption spectrum.

-- Gas chromatography: Gas chromatography is a technique used to separate and identify non-metal gases.
+- Gas chromatography: Gas chromatography is a technique used to separate and identify volatile non-metal compounds.
 A sample is injected into a column that is filled with a stationary phase.
-The different components of the sample travel through the column at different rates, based on their affinity for the stationary phase.
+The different components of the sample travel through the column at different rates, based on their affinity for the stationary phase and their boiling points.

 Types of Experiments